veeruchowdary234/todosummaryassistant/README.md

  Todo Summary Assistant

-Welcome to my Todo Summary Assistant app — a full-stack web application designed to help users manage their tasks more efficiently and intelligently.
-This app integrates an LLM (OpenAI) to generate a summary of your pending to-dos, which is then instantly sent to a Slack channel of your choice via an incoming webhook.
+Welcome to my Todo Summary Assistant app — a full-stack web application designed to help users manage their tasks more efficiently and intelligently Basically This app integrates an LLM (OpenAI) to generate a summary of your pending to-dos, which is then instantly sent to a Slack channel via an incoming webhook.

 ---